thebigcrafter/KygekJoinUI/README.md

 # Notice

-If you're using version 1.1.0 and above, just ignore this notice.
-If you're using version 1.0.0, please read below before updating!

-If you update the plugin to 1.1.0 and above, a file called config-old.yml will be generated.
+If you update the plugin, a file called config-old.yml will be generated.
 It will contain previously config.yml datas.
 You can restore the old data from there.

 # Additional Notes